Practice for Life. And Death

 Did you miss WRITE REIKI?
 Please click here and I’ll let you know when it’s scheduled next.

-We will be Reiki heart-writing in the HEART of PRACTICE REIKI RETREAT in MEXICO.
+Sometimes we Reiki heart-write in the REIKI VACATION in MEXICO.
 Take a look at our intimate retreat on the Pacific coast.

 Need help with daily self Reiki?
 Sign up for the Daily Self Reiki Challenge and you’ll get 30 days of free brief daily emails to inspire you to place your hands every day so you can feel better every day.